kelseyhightower/conf2kube/README.md

         Path to configuration file.
 Defaults to stdin. (default "-") -n name
         The name to use for the Kubernetes secret.
 Defaults to basename of configuration file.
+  -k key
+        The key to use for the Kubernetes secret in the data section of the secret.
+        Defaults to the name (stdin) or basename of configuration file.
-  -x    Extract config from incoming JSON formated secret and print to stdout.
+  -x    Extract config from incoming JSON formatted secret and print to stdout.
 ```

 ### Create a new secret from stdin